D.I.Y. Dreams become Reality

 PERSONAL ITEMS - The lodging includes all bedding and a towel per guest, but you may want to bring your own personal favorite items like a pillow, a beach towel, slippers for inside the house.
 There are many blankets to make this extra cozy space, but if you have a favorite bring it along.

 LODGE - has dining and living space, large kitchen, 2 bathrooms, and 2 wood burning stoves.
-Sleeps up to 14 people so you will be comfortable.
+Sleeps up to 14 people so you will be comfortable with a maximum of 8.
 There are several seating areas from a big chairs to sofas and love seats.
 There are two porches, one that overlooks the donkey paddock.
 Lots of creative inspiration, a design book library sprinkled with art, architecture, and cultural titles.

 WHAT SHOULD I BRING?